 - Make sure that all PSOs have a unique precedence index number.
 If two PSOs have the same precedence index number, the PSO with the lowest GUID is applied.

-- If you want to apply a PSO to all the users in an Organizational Unit (OU), you will need to create a group that contains all the members of the OU and apply the PSO to the group.
+- If you want to apply a PSO to all the users in an Organizational Unit (OU), you will need to create a group that contains all the members of the OU and applies the PSO to the group.
 If the users in the OU change, you must update the group membership.

 - Use password and account lockout policy settings in the Default Domain Policy GPO for most users and create PSOs for smaller specific groups of users.